U.S. consumers reported losing nearly $8.8 billion to fraud in 2022, an increase of more than 30 percent over the previous year.

-Our associates are carefully vetted and thoroughly trained in security awareness and incident response protocols.
+Vetting of associates who are also trained and supported in security awareness and privacy incident prevention

-We employ advanced network and data protection, access management, and authentication protocols, plus cybersecurity data analysis.
+Advanced network and data protection, identity and access management, and cybersecurity data analysis

 T. Rowe Price makes every effort to ensure that participant interactions are not only seamless but also well protected through robust security practices for authentication.